 Cultural preservation through foodways

 After a career in the nonprofit sector specializing in youth development and low income housing, Valeria Velazquez Duenas founded her private chef and catering project Cocina House to provide healthful meals to clients across the Los Angeles area.
-Largely self taught, her culinary foundation rests on ancestral knowledge, certification in Holistic Nutrition through Natural Healing Institute, and training in plant based cuisine and wild foods foraging.
-As Cocina House has evolved, Duenas has participated in event curation and local performative art events and exhibits, most recently with a Colombian artist whose research focuses on heritage and Indigenous foods in her home region.
-Duenas received an M.A. in Social Entrepreneurship, where she researched issues of inequality in the global food system, along with youth empowerment through culture and arts, which included participation in Haiti Through Our Eyes, a young women’s arts project in Port Au Prince.
-Future plans for Cocina House and personal culinary work include additional study and the launch of a biannual publication focusing on the intersections of holistic healing, gastronomy, women chefs, and ancestral-Indigenous foodways.
-When not doing food based work Valeria works in Education and Community Outreach for a Los Angeles area arts institution.
+Largely self taught, her culinary foundation rests on family knowledge, certification in Holistic Nutrition through Natural Healing Institute, and training in plant based cuisine and wild foods foraging.
+As Cocina House has evolved, Duenas has participated in event curation and local performative art events and exhibits, most recently participating in Pacific Standard Time LA/LA.
+Dueñas received an M.A. in Social Entrepreneurship, where she researched issues of inequality in the global food system, along with youth empowerment through culture and arts, which included participation in Haiti Through Our Eyes, a young women’s arts project in Port Au Prince.
+Future plans include the launch of a biannual publication focusing on the intersections of holistic healing, gastronomy, and ancestral foodways.

 Anthropologist, professor and chef Claudia Serrato is the co-owner and co-founder of Cocina Manakurhini, a Native based food catering company that serves the Los Angeles and local regional community.
 She currently sits on multiple advisory boards to multiple food centered projects.
 Serrato’s string of academic degrees, a BA in Gender, Ethnicity and Multicultural Studies, a MA in Mexican American Studies, a MA in Anthropology, and a PhD to be completed summer 2018, inform her work on Indigenous cooking, cuisine and kitchen spaces across the United States.
 As a public scholar, Serrato speaks throughout various university campuses, cultural gatherings and community autonomous spaces on the importance on returning to one’s cultural heritage cuisines.
 She has also been invited to speak on radio shows such as Feminist Magazine on KPFK and Animal Voices at CFRO.
 Serrato also teaches knife skills, cooking and plating techniques and facilitates food demonstrations in intimate spaces.
 On her free time, Claudia enjoys learning about local regional wild plant foods, seed saving, growing food, writing about food, and cooking for her family.